stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 :::{dropdown} Proof: Outer measure is additive if sets are contained by disjoint open intervals

-First, by the {prf:ref}`subadditivity of the outer measure<mira:thm:outer-measure-is-countably-subadditive>`, we have
+First, by the {prf:ref}`subadditivity of the outer measure<mira:thm:countable-subadditivity-of-outer-measure>`, we have

 $$\left|\bigcup_{n=1}^\infty S_n\right| \leq \sum_{n=1}^\infty |S_n|.$$